top of page

 Tanya Verghese

-Tanya Verghese is a third year student in Dr. Zemon's lab.
+Tanya Verghese is a fourth year student in Dr. Zemon's lab.
 Her research focuses on the intersection between types of auditory processing, aging, and cognitive decline.
 She is conducting her research under the guidance of Dr. Zemon and Dr. Jeannette Mahoney at the Albert Einstein College of Medicine.
 Dr. Mahoney's lab focuses on the interaction between motor, sensory, and cognitive systems in the process of healthy aging and in the development of mild cognitive impairment.

 Gillian Broome

-Gillian is a first-year Clinical Psychology PhD Health Emphasis student in the Systems Neuroscience Lab.
+Gillian is a second-year Clinical Psychology PhD Health Emphasis student in the Systems Neuroscience Lab.
 Her research interests lie in sensory integration, particularly in understanding how aging and cognitive decline affect sensory processing in the brain.
 Gillian currently performs research under the guidance of Dr. Zemon and Dr. Mahoney at the Albert Einstein Department of Neurology regarding the integration of visual and somatosensory stimuli as a novel marker of Alzheimer’s Disease.

 Hailey Silver

-Hailey is a first-year student in the Clinical Psychology PhD Health Emphasis Program at Ferkauf Graduate School of Psychology.
+Hailey is a second-year student in the Clinical Psychology PhD Health Emphasis Program at Ferkauf Graduate School of Psychology.
 She is conducting her research under the direction of Dr. Zemon and Dr. Paige Siper at the Seaver Autism Center at the Icahn School of Medicine at Mount Sinai.
-Hailey’s primary research interests include sensory functioning in autism spectrum disorder (ASD) and related monogenic causes ASD and intellectual and developmental disabilities and related electrophysiological biomarkers.
+Hailey’s primary research interests include sensory functioning in autism spectrum disorder (ASD) and related monogenic causes of ASD and intellectual and developmental disabilities and related electrophysiological biomarkers.
 Hailey is also interested in related symptomology in ASD and the utility of biomarkers and objective testing to gain a more holistic understanding of individual functioning.

 bottom of page